OfficialPixelBrush/beta-wiki/networking/packets/020-spawn-player.md

 | Pitch | Byte | Rotation on the Y Axis (Quantized) |
 | Held item | Short | Held item/block of the player |

+{: .warning }
+> Even though "Held item" can be [`-1` to represent an empty slot](103-set-inventory-slot), the client doesn't know how to render held item `-1` on other players when they spawn in.
+As a result, this value must never be lower than `0`!

 ## Example Packet

 | Field     | Value |